By Alana Sugar

 I learned so much from watching my Asian friends’ grandparents, how they lived, cooked and ate.
 Soy foods were prominent but prepared freshly and consumed in mostly whole or fermented form.
 No one ate soy energy bars, soy cheese or soy lattes.
 Instead, it was hot miso soup, freshly prepared tofu and steamed edamame (young, green soybeans).
 Here’s an interesting fact: Miso is made from whole soybeans, fermented for up to 3 years.
 During fermentation a rich, delicious dark liquid forms on top.
 This is REAL soy sauce, aka Tamari.

 By watching and asking questions of my friend’s grandparents, I learned so much.
-There seems to be an innate understanding of the energetics of different foods and how they affect us each individually and uniquely.
-I think this is something we could all benefit from.
+There seems to be an innate understanding of the energetic nature of different foods and how they affect us individually and uniquely.
+This is also true in Ayurveda, India’s ancient medical system in which we learn that food is so much more than protein, carbohydrates, fats, and vitamins.
+The way the food is grown, its growing season, its tastes, and its after effects in the body tell us how that food will interact with us personally.
+I think this is something we can all benefit from understanding.